 x = the number of retries

 y = the backoff value in milliseconds

 The 0.8 and 1.2 multipliers used in the Rand (random) function produces a random variance of the default backoff within ±20% of the original value.
-The ±20% range is acceptable for most retry strategies and prevents further collisions.
-The formula can be implemented using the following code:
+The ±20% range is acceptable for most retry strategies, and it prevents further collisions.
+The formula can be implemented by using the following code:

 int retries = 1; // Initialize variables with default values var defaultBackoff = TimeSpan.FromSeconds(30); var backoffMin = TimeSpan.FromSeconds(3); var backoffMax = TimeSpan.FromSeconds(90); var random = new Random(); double backoff = random.Next( (int)(0.8D * defaultBackoff.TotalMilliseconds), (int)(1.2D * defaultBackoff.TotalMilliseconds)); backoff *= (Math.Pow(2, retries) - 1); backoff = Math.Min( backoffMin.TotalMilliseconds + backoff, backoffMax.TotalMilliseconds);

 An application in Azure Table storage can store a massive amount of data because Table storage manages and reassigns partitions across many storage nodes.
 You can use data partitioning to control the table’s scalability.
 Plan ahead when you define a table schema to ensure that you implement efficient partitioning strategies.
 Specifically, analyze the application’s requirements, data, and queries before you select PartitionKey values.
 Each partition might be reassigned to different storage nodes as the system responds to traffic.
 Use a partition stress test to ensure that the table has the correct PartitionKey values.
 This test helps you determine when partitions are too hot and helps you make the necessary partition adjustments.